This Sundance Movie About Abortion Is The “Anti-Juno,” According To Its Director

 Advertisement

-That particular scene between Autumn and her counselor is very quiet and very emotional.
+That particular scene between Autumn and her counsellor is very quiet and very emotional.
 What was it like to film?

 The way women create safe spaces for each other in a world that is often violent towards them is a big theme in the film.
 Was that also the case on set?